 Writing constantly until his death, Carleton left behind the stories of his childhood in Tyrone for his biographer David James O'Donoghue to complete and publish in “The Life of William Carleton …” in 1896.

 He was never to be a rich man, however, and the later years of his life were defined by the alcoholism that he was so eager to portray among his sketches and poverty that was only slightly lessened by the awarding of a pension of £200 in 1848.

 The successful petition by a list of Ireland’s most eminent people to award him this pension is an everlasting tribute to the regard in which many people within Irish society held him.
 The list is said to have included the President of the Catholic College at Maynooth, the Orange leader Colonel Blacker, Daniel O’Connell’s son, and Oscar Wilde’s father.

 In 1820, the writer married Jane Anderson and they had several children.
-He died in his home in Ranelagh on January 30, 1869 and is buried at Mount Jerome Cemetery, Harold's Cross, Dublin.
+He died at his home in Ranelagh on January 30, 1869, and is buried at Mount Jerome Cemetery, Harold's Cross, Dublin.

 Have you come across Carleton's work before?
 What did you make of it?